 What are dental implants made of?

 Dental implants are made of titanium, a biocompatible material that is mounted to the jawbone.
-Titanium is incredibly sturdy and robust, and will help keep teeth and gums around the implant in proper position.
+Titanium is incredibly sturdy and robust and will help keep teeth and gums around the implant in the proper position.